contagon/handbook/handbook/22-providing-for-temporal-needs.md

 #### 22.5.1.3 Attend Coordinating Council Meetings

 Stake presidents attend coordinating council meetings to receive instruction in various Church matters, including welfare principles and duties.
 In these meetings, presided over by an assigned Area Seventy, leaders consider ways to foster self-reliance, care for the needy, and encourage fast-offering donations.
+For information about these meetings, see [29.11](29-meetings-in-the-church.md#2911-coordinating-council-meetings).

 #### 22.5.1.4 Preside over the Welfare Work of the Stake Council